-Bradley Beal returns, but Wizards fall flat and snap five-game winning streak
+Bradley Beal returns, but Wizards fall flat, and five-game winning streak is snapped

 Charlotte gets to the line

-The Hornets shoot the fourth-most free throws in the league in part because teams are always trying to slow down their fast-paced offense, but Washington was able to defend effectively without fouling before things went awry in the third quarter.
+The Hornets shoot the fourth-most free throws in the NBA in part because teams are always trying to slow down their fast-paced offense, but Washington was able to defend effectively without fouling before things went awry in the third quarter.
 The goal on defense was to meet their men early and stifle the offense that way, and the Wizards executed.

-Charlotte shot its first free throws of the game with 6 minutes 48 seconds left in the quarter but finished 10 of 32 from the line.
+Charlotte shot its first free throws of the game with 6:48 left in the quarter but finished 3 for 6 from the line.
 The Hornets entered averaging 21.3 free throw attempts per game.

 Beal returns